 Use in clinical context

 Chromosomes contain nearly all the DNA in a human cell, with the exception of DNA found in mitochondria.
 Changes to the chromosomes can lead to a variety of conditions.
-The largest changes are trisomys, where there is an additional copy of one of the chromosomes, as seen in Down syndrome (trisomy 21), Edward’s syndrome (trisomy 18), and Patau’s syndrome (trisomy 13).
-There are also changes where parts of chromosomes are missing or moved from one chromosome to another.
+The largest changes are trisomies, where there is an additional copy of one of the chromosomes, as seen in Down syndrome (trisomy 21), Edward’s syndrome (trisomy 18), and Patau’s syndrome (trisomy 13).
+There can also be changes to the structure of the chromosomes where, for example, parts of chromosomes are missing (deletions) or moved from one chromosome to another (translocation).
 An organism’s complement of chromosomes can be visualised via a karyotype.